 Tip #1: Don’t Book Near the Eiffel Tower

 That’s right, we said it.
 It’s a common misconception, but the Eiffel Tower isn’t in the heart of Paris.
 It’s actually located in Western Paris, far from many of the city’s key attractions, restaurants, and charming neighborhoods.
 But don’t worry, it’s very easy to reach by Metro, so you’ll be able to visit whenever you want.
+If you’re unsure what areas of Paris to stay in, we have a blog about that.

-Tip #2: Do Book Near Notre Dame
+Tip #2: Do Book Near Notre-Dame

 Tip #3: Do Bring a Type C, E, or F Power Adaptor